 With most companies increasing their investment in security technology and increasing their visibility into potential security risks within their organizations, the amount of video footage being created is expanding exponentially.
 Quickly and easily identifying threats in a sea of video footage is a hard task for most people.
 Our platform can use AI/machine learning to recognize patterns and behaviors that are out of the norm in real-time.
 This guidance enables security professionals to do what they’re best at - taking action.

 And our vision of protecting people extends to their privacy, not just their physical safety.
-Verkada is designed with security in mind out of the box.
+We built a system that’s end-to-end secure.
+That’s a huge problem with today’s systems.
+Verkada is secure out of the box.
+Our customers don’t want to be worrying if their information is private and their video is protected.
 The reality is, most enterprise video today is not.
-So even if a company's cameras are working, they have to ask themselves if the footage is safe.
+So even if a company’s cameras are working, they have to ask themselves if that data is safe.

 What are the next steps for the company?
 Adding specific functionality?
 What will you spend the raised money on?